Key Cost Factors: What's the Price to Move a Piano?

 International and overseas moves are often charged at a flat rate between $2,000 to $5,000 (CAD 2,700 to CAD 6,700).

 The type of piano you have of your will influence the moving procedure and equipment that needs to be used.
 As a general rule, the larger and heavier the piano, the more labor and equipment will be needed.
 You can expect to pay the following amounts based on the specific type of piano you want to move:

 This includes spinet, console, studio and standard upright pianos.
 They’re usually 3 to 5 feet tall, 3 to 9 feet long and weigh between 300 and 600 pounds.
-Moving an upright piano locally can cost between $150 to $350, but it’ll cost over $1,000 for long-distance moves.
+Moving an upright piano usually costs between $150 and $1,000 (CAD 200 and CAD 1,300).
+Expect to pay towards the upper end of the scale for long-distance moves.

 More Related Articles:

 - How Much Does a Home Appraisal Cost?